patricieni/ODSCLondon2018_MissingData/README.md

 # ODSCLondon2018_MissingData
 Missing Data Workshop ODSC London

-Clone this repository on your laptops by opening a terminal/command line and typing
+Clone this repository on your laptops by opening a terminal/command line and typing:

 ```git clone https://github.com/patricieni/ODSCLondon2018_MissingData.git```

 You will now have the same repository on your local machines.
 Next, we look at what to install to be able to run this notebook.